Meaning of Revelation 19:9 - Who Can Be Invited to the Wedding Supper of the Lamb?

 There are many prophecies in Revelation 2–3 similar to “He that has an ear, let him hear what the Spirit says to the churches.”
 In Revelation 3:20, we read, “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me.”
 The Lord Jesus also clearly told us, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 From these prophecies, we see that the Lord Jesus will return and speak to us in the last days.
 He will tell us all the truths we previously did not understand in our belief in the Lord, so that we may receive all truth from God.
 So, we need to focus on listening for God’s voice, and receive the returned Lord and dine at the marriage supper of the Lamb by listening for God’s voice or words.

 The Lord Jesus said, “I am the way, the truth, and the life” (John 14:6).
 Only God can express the truth, point out the way for us, and give us life.
-We can determine whether or not what we hear is the Lord’s return based on the words spoken, whether they contain the truth and give us a supply of life, whether they contain God’s authority and power, and so on.
+We can determine whether or not what we hear are the words of the returned Lord based on the words spoken, whether they contain the truth and give us a supply of life, whether they contain God’s authority and power, and so on.
 Just as when the Lord Jesus came to work, He taught people to pray, how to be tolerant and generous, to love and pray for our enemies, and so on based on our actual troubles and difficulties.
 These words are truths, and they point out specific paths for practice, thereby giving us a supply of life and clear principles by which to act when things happen to us.
 The disciples and followers of the Lord also recognized from His expressed truth that He is the prophesied Messiah because they perceived power and authority in His sermons.
 The Samaritan woman understood from the Lord Jesus’ words that outward rituals are not the concern with prayer, but rather that people worship God in spirit and truth, and understood that God is the only source of the water of life.
 Through speaking with the Lord, she also discovered that the Lord Jesus observes people’s hearts and souls, and that He can reveal all we do in secret, and she thus recognized that the Lord Jesus is the prophesied Messiah.
 Nathanael also recognized from the Lord Jesus’ words that He observes all things and knows people well.
 Only God could have such authority, so he recognized that the Lord Jesus is God and followed Him.

 3. Focus on Discerning Evil Sayings and Fallacies, and Be on Guard Against Satan’s Tricks

 When the Lord Jesus worked, He once said to His disciples, “Take heed, beware of the leaven of the Pharisees” (Mark 8:15).
 God observed people’s hearts and souls, He knew that the Pharisees often used the method of interpreting the Scripture for the Jewish believers to twist its meaning, misguide, and mislead people.
 Outwardly they were humble and patient, but they hated the truth, hated God, and wildly resisted God, which is why He warned His disciples to be on guard against the words of the Pharisees, lest they be deceived and lose the Lord’s salvation.
 The Pharisees said to believers at the time to stop them, “Are you also deceived?
 Have any of the rulers or of the Pharisees believed on Him?”
 (John 7:47–48).
 In saying this, they meant: the chief priests, scribes, and Pharisees were Jewish leaders who were familiar with the Scriptures, who labored and worked, and since they did not accept the Lord Jesus, it proved that the Lord Jesus was not the Messiah.
 The Pharisees also condemned and blasphemed the Lord Jesus by saying, “This fellow does not cast out devils, but by Beelzebub the prince of the devils” (Matthew 12:24).
 They claimed that the Lord Jesus cast out devils through the prince of devils, because they feared the Jewish believers would follow the Lord, and that in turn no one would support or provide for them, nor could they retain their status and positions; so they wildly spread rumors, slandered, and blasphemed the Lord Jesus to make believers deny that the Lord Jesus is the Messiah and reject the Lord’s salvation.
 The Jewish people were deceived by the outward piety of the chief priests, scribes, and Pharisees.
-The Jewish people regarded them as leaders in their, blindly obeyed the evil ideas and fallacies spread by the Jewish leaders, refused to investigate the work of the Lord Jesus, and eventually followed the leaders of Judaism in resisting and condemning the Lord and nailing the Lord Jesus to the cross, and were cursed and punished by God.
+The Jewish people regarded them as leaders in their faith in God, blindly obeyed the evil ideas and fallacies spread by the Jewish leaders, refused to investigate the work of the Lord Jesus, and eventually followed the leaders of Judaism in resisting and condemning the Lord and nailing the Lord Jesus to the cross, and were cursed and punished by God.
 This entirely fulfills God’s prophecy, “My people are destroyed for lack of knowledge” (Hosea 4:6).

 We can see that in the matter of investigating the true way, if we lack discernment of evil sayings and fallacies, we will easily fall for Satan’s tricks, or even follow Satan in doing evil and resisting God, and thereby lose God’s salvation.
 Similarly, in the critical matter of receiving the returned Lord Jesus in the last days, to stop us from accepting God’s work in the last days and disrupt God’s management, Satan uses all variety of people, matters, and things to spread evil sayings and fallacies to deceive and disturb us.
 The truth is the only way to see through the tricks of Satan, and as long as we can discern and evaluate things according to the Lord Jesus’ words, we can guard against the leaven of the Pharisees, receive the returned Lord Jesus, and dine at the marriage supper of the Lamb.
 For example, the Lord Jesus promised us, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).
 He also told us, “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).
 In Revelation, God also reminds us many times that “He that has an ear, let him hear what the Spirit says to the churches” (Revelation 2:7).
 God’s words are very clear in stating that in the matter of receiving the Lord’s return, only by always praying to the Lord, hearing what the voice of the Holy Spirit says to the churches, and recognizing the voice of God can we receive the returned Lord Jesus.
 When we go to church meetings, we often hear things like, “Brothers and sisters, your stature is small and you lack discernment.
 If someone preaches that the Lord has returned, you shouldn’t listen, read, or investigate.
 That’s the way to protect yourself from being confused.”
 “Any preaching that says the Lord has returned is false, and we shouldn’t investigate such things to avoid being deceived.”
 These words sound as if they are spoken for our benefit, but if we compare them carefully with the Lord Jesus’ words, they are completely contrary to the Lord’s will and requirements.
 They are also a great hindrance to us in receiving the Lord.
 If we lack discernment toward these words and blindly obey, won’t we refuse the Lord at our doors?
 How could we receive the Lord’s appearance that way?
 By doing that, don’t we lose all hope of reuniting with the Lord and dining at the marriage supper of the Lamb?